webrecorder/behaviors/chapter2.md

 export const isBehavior = true;
 ```

 In this example, `myBehavior` is an asynchronous generator function that's being exported for our behavior and this behavior would work for any website with myAwesomeWebSite.com in its name (notice the regex for the matching above).
-Much of this boiler plate code shown above has been generated automatically by the cli command [insert command here].
+Much of this boiler plate code shown above has been generated automatically by the cli command
+`./bin/cli newBehavior [behaviorName]`.

 #### Promises